 “You bet I am.”

 Ten minutes gave him just enough time to smoke a cigarette.
-He leaned against the wall next to pay phone and lit a Camel.
+He leaned against the wall next to the pay phone and lit a Camel.
 He slowly exhaled twin plumes of smoke through his nostrils and waited for Bartek.